 A close-up of the bright red buds and flower of Calliandra haematocephala.

-Students interested in fields bordering botany will find rich opportunities for course work, collaborative research, and seminars in many other departments and schools such as Agronomy, Bacteriology, Biochemistry, Chemistry, Engineering, Entomology, Forest and Wildlife Ecology, Genetics, Geography, Geoscience, Horticulture, Physics, Plant Breeding/Plant Genetics, Plant Pathology, Soil Science, Zoology, and the Nelson Institute for Environmental Studies.
+Students interested in fields bordering botany will find rich opportunities for coursework, collaborative research, and seminars in many other departments and schools such as Bacteriology, Biochemistry, Chemistry, Engineering, Entomology, Forest and Wildlife Ecology, Genetics, Geography, Geoscience, Integrative Biology, Physics, Plant and Agroecosystem Sciences, Plant Breeding/Plant Genetics, Plant Pathology, Statistics, Soil Science, and the Nelson Institute for Environmental Studies.
 Interdisciplinary work is encouraged.

-Graduate study in the Department of Botany requires a combination of advanced course work, participation in seminars, and original research.
-Course requirements follow one of five pathways: general botany; ecology; evolution; molecular, cellular, and developmental biology; or the non-thesis master's degree in conservation and restoration ecology.
+Graduate study in the Department of Botany requires a combination of advanced coursework, participation in seminars, and original research.
+Course requirements follow one of four pathways: general botany; ecology; evolution; or molecular, cellular, and developmental biology.
 The department encourages students to pursue independent research soon after arriving.
-In consultation with the faculty advisor, each student selects a pathway that includes courses and research topics related to his or her interests and training in the array of techniques and approaches needed to pursue research.
+In consultation with the faculty advisor, each student selects a pathway that includes courses and research topics related to their interests as well as training in the array of techniques and approaches needed to pursue research.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.